msg-byu/getting-started/instructions/python_packages.md

 docker run --name my_container --rm -i -t wsmorgan/python bash
 ```

 to get it going.
-Then in your other terminal use navigate to the
+Then in your other terminal navigate to the
 folder your git repository is in and use:

 ```